Degrees of Comparison of Adjectives

 Comparison adjectives help make our language more detailed.
 Positive, comparative, and superlative forms help us express this detail.
 Each degree is used to describe a different level of intensity or difference between two or more things.

-When using comparison of adjectives in sentences, it is important to remember the rules of agreement.
+When using a comparison of adjectives in sentences, it is important to remember the rules of agreement.
 The adjectives being compared must agree in gender and number, and the degree of comparison must match the number of objects or people being compared.

 Comentarios